 G. Record Keeping and Release of Information

-The Student Code of Conduct educates all members of the Georgia Tech Community about the Institute’s expectations and Students’ rights, and creates a standard by which Students are expected to conduct themselves for the purpose of establishing an environment conducive to academic excellence.
+The policies regarding conduct educates all members of the Georgia Tech Community about the Institute’s expectations and Students’ rights, and creates a standard by which Students are expected to conduct themselves for the purpose of establishing an environment conducive to academic excellence.

 a.
-This Code is not written with the specificity of a criminal statute and should not be confused with criminal law.
+This Policy is not written with the specificity of a criminal statute and should not be confused with criminal law.
 Institute conduct proceedings are not restricted by the rules of evidence governing criminal and civil proceedings.
-Students may be charged under multiple codes (this Code, the Code of Academic Conduct, the Student Sexual Misconduct Policy, housing policies and procedures) based upon the same conduct.
-Students may be held accountable both to civil or criminal authorities and the Institute for acts that constitute violations of law and the Code.
-Proceedings under this Code may be carried out prior to, simultaneously with, or following civil or criminal proceedings.
-Students who reside in Institute housing are subject to housing policies and procedures in addition to this Code.
+Students may be charged under multiple codes (this Policy, the Academic Misconduct Policy, the Student Sexual Misconduct Policy, housing policies and procedures) based upon the same conduct.
+Students may be held accountable both to civil or criminal authorities and the Institute for acts that constitute violations of law and the Policy.
+Proceedings under this Policy may be carried out prior to, simultaneously with, or following civil or criminal proceedings.
+Students who reside in Institute housing are subject to housing policies and procedures in addition to this Policy.
 Sexual misconduct is governed not by this policy, but by the Student Sexual Misconduct Policy, including its procedures and sanctions.
 See http://www.policylibrary.gatech.edu/student-affairs/student-sexual-misconduct-policy-change

 b.
-OSI, in consultation with the Office of Legal Affairs, shall develop consistent operating procedures for the administration of the Student Code of Conduct process and for the conduct of Student Conduct Panel hearings.
+OSI, in consultation with the Office of Legal Affairs, shall develop consistent operating procedures for the administration of the conduct process and for the conduct of Student Conduct Panel hearings.

 c.
-Any question of the interpretation or application of the Student Code of Conduct shall be referred to the Vice President for Student Life and Dean of Students for final determination.
+Any question of the interpretation or application of the Policy shall be referred to the Vice President for Student Life and Dean of Students for final determination.

 d.
 In any instance in which reference is made to an official of the Institute, such reference shall mean the official or his/her designee.